List of The Blacklist characters: Samar Navabi

 In "Mr. Kaplan: Conclusion", Samar investigates Janet after Aram is imprisoned for failing to cooperate with a grand jury investigating the task force.
 She discovers Janet's criminal record was expunged in exchange for her persuading Aram to testify against the task force.
 She visits Aram in jail but chooses not to tell him about Janet's involvement after he says that Janet's support is keeping him sane.
 Later, Aram learns this and breaks up with Janet.
 He asks Samar why she kept silent.
 When she replies it was because Janet made him happy, he kisses her.

 In "Lawrence Dane Devlin", Samar drowns after her kidnapping by a Blacklister.
 Samar calls Aram to say goodbye, telling Aram that if he had proposed, she would have accepted.
 Aram manages to find Samar in time to save her life; however, she is left on life support.
 According to Ressler, Samar went a long time without oxygen and all the doctors know for sure is that she cannot currently breathe on her own and may never be able to again.
 Despite this, Aram refuses to give up on her, playing the comatose Samar music and officially proposing to her before placing his grandmother's ring on her finger.

 In "Sutton Ross", Samar awakens from her coma and accepts Aram's proposal.

 Samar realizes the near-drowning has left her with permanent brain damage.
 After attempting to hide it from Aram and the Task Force, she realizes she can no longer continue her duties after she becomes incapacitated while pursuing Bastien Moreau.
 Rather than tell Cooper the truth, she resigns from the task force.
 It is revealed that she has vascular dementia and her condition will only deteriorate along with her memory.

 In "The Osterman Umbrella Company", Samar overpowers the first assassin sent by the Mossad to exterminate her.
 She escapes with Aram only to be tracked down by the second group of Israelis, and Aram can call in support and stop the attack.
-Aram decides to stick with Samar and secures new passports from the task force, but she flees the country with the help of Red, leaving a devastated Aram behind to protect Reddington.
+Aram decides to stick with Samar and secures new passports from the task force, but she flees the country with the help of Red, leaving a devastated Aram behind.